The electrics: A gamble that worked but I’m behind schedule.

 The nature of DC control means that if I just wired up the controller to both tracks there would be no way to operate just one train.
 Trains on both tracks would start, go and stop in unison.

-Ideally, I’d have used have two controllers or DCC — one for each track — but my tight budget prevented this.
+Ideally, I’d have used two controllers or DCC — one for each track — but my tight budget prevented this.

 A simple solution

 Instead, I wired up the rear track section but created a fork in the positive supply between the controller and the two track sections using a three-way switch found in the electrical junk I’d acquired earlier.
 (The feed from the controller goes to the middle terminal of the switch, the wire from the left terminal goes to the drop wires on the front track run and the third terminal connects to the drop wires soldered to the rear track run).

 This is a primitive solution and bodge that while not ideal allows me to switch which track the controller operates or cut power entirely.
 In this way, I can operate a loco on track, park it, flick the switch and then drive a loco on the other.

 I now have a controller for the layout and am able to operate trains on either track and all for my electrical budget of £10.

 Admittedly, the DIY nature of this controller and switches means they’re lying around naked — circuit boards exposed — which isn’t ideal.